THANKS FOR LISTENING WORLD!

 What else you got here?

-The octopus got it worse than Pluto did.
+The octopus got it worse than Bluto did.

 A thousand percent.
 Yeah.
 Like where are the fight scenes between Popeye and Bluto?
 We needed more of that.